malganis35/hotel-reservation-databricks-free/README.md

 Proprietary © 2025 — *Cao Tri Do*
 For **internal use only**.
 See the [LICENCE](LICENCE) file for details.

-This repository was initiated thanks to the *Marvelous MLOps — End-to-end MLOps with Databricks: https://maven.com/marvelousmlops/mlops-with-databricks*.
+This repository was inspired from the course *Marvelous MLOps — End-to-end MLOps with Databricks: https://maven.com/marvelousmlops/mlops-with-databricks*.

 **I would like to deeply thanks my 2 Course Mentors**:

 - [Maria Vechtomova (@mvechtomova)](https://github.com/mvechtomova)
 - [Basak Tugce Eskili (basakeskili)](https://github.com/basakeskili)